Jennifer Anniston, Sandra Bullock and Whoopi Goldberg all have something in common with me: we've been afraid to fly.

 Fly when I don't have to??
 I don't think so.

 So I failed the course, becoming a statistic in the process (99% of attendees beat their fear of flying after this course - I was the 1%).
 Wait a minute, think about it:

 99% of the class passed - I hear they even enjoyed their flight!

 I have many friends who swear by hypnosis.
-It worked well for them, but I tried something else.
+It worked well for them, but I tried something slightly different.

-This is a simple tapping technique called Emotional Freedom Technique: you tap your fingers gently around your eyes, lips and neck - there's a specific system and you just follow along.
+This is a simple tapping process called Emotional Freedom Technique: you tap your fingers gently around your eyes, lips and neck - there's a specific pattern and you just follow along.
 Or, you can go to a professional EFT practitioner.

-I wish I had an exciting story to tell about how, nearly overnight, I was instantly cured by EFT and began flying with a smile forever after.
-That would have made a far better story but reality was different.
+I wish I had an exciting story to tell about how, nearly overnight, I was magically cured by EFT and began flying with joy forever after.
+That would have made a far better story but reality is slightly different.